Hunspell token filter

 }

-Package-based dictionary loading
+Custom dictionary loading

-When you specify a ref_path parameter, dictionaries are loaded from a package-specific directory instead of the default directory.
+When you specify a ref_path parameter, dictionaries are loaded from a custom directory instead of the default directory.
 This is useful when you need multiple independent dictionary sets for the same locale, for example, when different indexes require different custom dictionaries.

 Place dictionary files in the following directory structure: